Anderson-Lai/ib-notes/hlphysics/physics.md

 **electric potential** - the amount of **electric potential energy** associated with a charge (an electron)

+current flows **through an object** when there is a **potential difference across an object**
+a battery provides this difference

-electric potential measures the amount of **electrical energy and the quantity of electrons**
+electric potential measures the amount of **electrical energy per quantity of electrons**
 thus, the unit is Joule / Coulomb (recall, a coulomb is just a number of electrons)
 the J/C is known as the **volt (V)**

 it is often more useful to measure the **change in electric potential between two points in a circuit**
 this is the **electric potential difference, or *voltage***

+**potential difference (voltage)** - the difference in electrical potential energy per unit charge between two different points

+there is always a **drop in voltage** across a load (anything that transforms electrical energy => any other form of energy)

 V = ΔE/Q